I’ve had sleep apnea for years.

 Mark 14:23-24 – “Then he [Jesus] took the cup, gave thanks and offered it to them, and they all drank from it.
 ‘This is my blood of the covenant, which is poured out for many,’ he said to them.“

 - Did you realize that every time we receive communion, Jesus is proposing?
-Essentially, this is the picture that Jesus was giving the disciples that night.
+Essentially, this is the picture that Jesus was giving the disciples that night during His last Passover meal with them.
 He’s going to leave for a while and so He is sealing the engagement.

 6. Groom Leaves – He leaves to prepare the wedding chamber.
 Typically this would last about a year, but the groom could not decide when he was ready to come back for his bride.
 This decision was made by his father.
 Most grooms would typically want to rush through the preparations to “get on with” the honeymoon, so their fathers would decide when the chamber was ready.